 How to determine your pool size?

 The number of shares is determined by a startup’s board of directors and approved by the stockholders when the company’s equity incentive plan, or stock plan, is established.
 Ideally, an option pool should be somewhere between 10% of a startup's total equity and should be sufficient to hire enough talent until the next round of funding.
 A normal option pool size is between 5% and 15% of your total equity.

 Can an option pool change in size?

-At each new round of equity financing, a company’s lead investors will usually request an increase, commonly referred to as a “top up,” of the option pool.
-This is done so that the number of shares available for issuance under the option pool will last for another 12-18 months of hiring or until the company’s next round of financing, when it may need to be “topped up” again.
+While it is crucial to effectively allocate early equity at each new round of an equity incentive plan, a startup’s lead investors will usually request an increase, commonly referred to as a “top up,” of the option pool.
+This is done so that the number of shares available for issuance under the option pool will last for another 12-18 months of hiring or until the next round of financing, when it may need to be “topped up” again.